|

 Note: This feature is applicable only for drives that are connected to NETA-21.

 With the Bulk upload function, you can manually upload the drive monitoring data to the Powertrain portal.
-For example, data
+For example, data from a certain period when the drive was not connected to the cloud.

 Note: